Frequently Asked Questions

 I have a documented disability.
 How do I receive academic adjustments?

-In order to receive academic adjustments, you must present appropriate documentation to the Director of Disability Services.
+To receive academic adjustments, you must present appropriate documentation to the Office of Accessibility Services.
 You will also need to complete a registration form.
 The director will determine what services you may be eligible to receive.
-The Director will determine services, based on the documentation, discussions with faculty if necessary, and the course in question.
+The services will be determined based on the provided documentation, discussions with faculty if necessary, and the course in question.

-What if I require an academic adjustments during a test?
+What if I require an academic adjustment during a test?

 I think I may have a learning disability or attention deficit disorder.
 Where can I go to get tested?

 There are several private psychologists and psychiatrists who can do this type of testing.
 Ask your doctor if they can recommend one.
-You can also get tested at the University Counseling Center.
-Vocational Rehabilitation is also another possibility, however you must meet their criteria that your disability substantially impairs you in working or finding a job.
+You can also get tested by Counseling Services in the Student Health Center.
+Vocational Rehabilitation is also another possibility; however, you must meet their eligibility.

 What if I have broken my leg and just need accessible parking on a temporary basis?

 In this case, a letter from a doctor may be sufficient to get a temporary accessible parking permit.
-This letter should be taken to the University Police Office.
-If a permit is needed for more than one semester, you will need to get a placard or license place from the Bureau of Motor Vehicles.
+This letter should be taken to the McNeese Police Department.

 I have difficulty walking or using my wheelchair from building to building.
 Can you help me?

-There are a couple of things we might be able to do to help you.
-First, some students may be eligible for early registration.
-This allows you to plan your schedule optimally and get the classes in the buildings and times that are easiest for you.
-Second, in some cases it may be possible to change the classroom.
-However, some classes cannot be changed because of necessary equipment, i.e., computer labs, chemistry labs, the size of the class, etc. These requests will be taken on a case by case basis.
+Some students may be eligible for early registration.
+If eligible, this allows you to plan your schedule optimally and get the classes in the buildings and times that are easiest for you.
+In some cases, it may be possible to change the classroom.
+However, some classes cannot be changed because of necessary equipment, i.e., computer labs, chemistry labs, the size of the class, etc. These requests will be taken on a case-by-case basis.